Ichetucknee Springs State Park

 Fort White, FL 32038

 Since 2003, the Florida Department of Environmental Protection has assisted in providing outdoor field experiments to Columbia County middle school students via its Learning in Florida’s Environment (LIFE) program.
-2013 brings its newest support through the Fort White Middle School receiving the EE Regional Mini-Grant to enhance its endeavors.
+2013 brings its newest support through the Fort White Middle School receiving the Regional EE Mini-Grant project with funding from the EPA Region 4 to enhance its endeavors.
 The goal is to provide our community with future citizens that are knowledgeable and concerned about the natural resources so important to our community’s future.
 Students from Fort White Middle School and Ricardson Middle School studying karst topography and water quality conduct hands-on experiments at Ichetucknee Springs State Park.
 The outdoor labs include Soil Percolation, Karst Feature Observation, Fish Adaptations, Orienteering, Decomposition Observations and Water Quality.
 The Program will also be one of the first to make use of the “Water’s Journey Springs Curriculum” developed by the North East Florida Educational Consortium.

 •Learning in Florida’s Environment (LIFE) program.